-Playground supervision begins at 8:30am.
-Students are not permitted on school grounds prior to this time.
-Kindergarten and 1st grade students should be dropped off at the north end of the front drive.
-A bell will sound at approximately 8:50 am indicating that it is time for students to line-up.
-Students will begin entering the school at 8:55 am.
-Students arriving after 9:00 am will be marked as "Tardy".
-(Parents bringing students to school after 8:55 am should bring their student to the office to ensure their child's safe arrival into the building.)
+Kindergarten and 1st grade students should be dropped off at Door 10 between 7:10 and 7:30.
+A bell will sound at approximately 7:30 am indicating that school is beginning.
+Students arriving after 7:30 am will be marked as "Tardy".
+(Parents bringing students to school after 7:30 am should bring their student to the office to ensure their student's safe arrival into the building and to document the reason for their late arrival.)